 Learn more about her new book Benjamin Franklin, Swimmer (to be published by the American Philosophical Society Press in 2021) here.

 Listen to our Founding Director, Dr Marcia Balisciano’s conversation with Professor Pomeroy here.

 Michael London is Playwright-in-Residence for the Benjamin Franklin House.
 He is committed to the preservation of the House and its educational goals.
 He has written “A Final Plea” for the Benjamin Franklin House and is presently completing two new plays, “He’s Coming Home” and “We are the Franklin’s” for presentation by the Benjamin Franklin House.

 Mike is a playwright and the Director of the Ohio Playwrights Circle.
-He studied for the theatre and playwrighting in a variety of settings including, the Royal Academy of Dramatic Arts in the UK and Ohio State University in the USA.
-He has a Masters in Screenwriting for Television and Film from Royal Holloway, University of London in the UK.
+He studied for the theatre and playwrighting in a variety of settings including the Royal Academy of Dramatic Arts in the UK, and Ohio State University in the USA.
+He has a Masters in Screenwriting for Television and Film from Royal Holloway, University of London.

-His plays have been performed in the US, the UK & Canada.
-His bio-play on Charles Chaplin, SMILE, was a feature presentation at the International Just For Laughs Festival in Montreal, Canada.
+His plays have been performed in the US, the UK, and Canada.
+His bio-play on Charles Chaplin, “SMILE”, was a feature presentation at the International Just For Laughs Festival in Montreal, Canada.

 He has taught playwrighting in a variety of theatrical, university and community settings.
-He is a member of the Dramatist Guild, the International Society of Dramatists, & the Authors League of America.
+He is a member of the Dramatist Guild, the International Society of Dramatists, and the Authors League of America.